mhweiner/cjs-mock/README.md

 Be warned, this may produce a *metric ton* of output.
 It's sometimes shocking just how many modules are required in a node project, including built-in modules.
 You may want to limit the output to just the relevant test by only running that test.

-# Support, Feedback, and Contributions
+# Support, feedback, and contributions

 - Star this repo if you like it!
 - Submit an [issue](https://github.com/mhweiner/autorel/issues) with your problem, feature request or bug report
 - Issue a PR against `main` and request review.
 Make sure all tests pass and coverage is good.
-- Write about `autorel` in your blog, tweet about it, or share it with your friends!
+- Write about this project in your blog, tweet about it, or share it with your friends!

 # Sponsorship